AlexJReid/blog/content/posts/monoblok/index.md

 draft = false
 date = 2026-04-21
-title = "Monoblok: a tiny NATS-ish pub/sub server that conditions noisy feeds before they fan out" description = "An experimental, partially NATS-compatible pub/sub daemon with last-value streams and an S-expression signal-routing and conditioning DSL.
-All in a single binary." slug = "monoblok" tags = ["nats","zig","pub-sub","stream-processing","monoblok","patchbay"] categories = ["projects","greatest-hits"] externalLink = "" series = []
+title = "Monoblok: a tiny NATS-ish pub/sub server that conditions noisy feeds before they fan out" description = "An experimental, partially NATS-compatible pub/sub server with last-value streams and an S-expression signal-routing and conditioning DSL.
+All in a single binary." slug = "monoblok" tags = ["nats","zig","pub-sub","stream-processing","monoblok","patchbay","greatest-hits"] categories = ["projects","greatest-hits"] externalLink = "" series = []
+ShowToc = true
+TocOpen = false
 +++

+![monoblok](./monoblok.png)

 A pondering I've had for some time has come to life as [monoblok](https://github.com/lexvicacom/monoblok).
-It is a small partially NATS-compatible pub/sub daemon written in Zig.
+It is a small partially NATS-compatible pub/sub server written in Zig.

 There are two features that set it apart: a last-value cache on every subject, and a _signal conditioning_ DSL called **patchbay**, which lets you filter, smooth and re-publish messages at the broker, before any subscriber sees them.

-![monoblok](./monoblok.png)

 It is an experimental toy at this point, but the ideas are quite nice.

-## Two key features
+## Key features

 **The last-value cache (LVC).** Every subject has an implicit cache of its most recent value.
 Subscribe to `$LVC.foo.bar` and you immediately receive the cached value (if any), then the live stream of subsequent publishes.
 Wildcards work too.
 It's on by default and costs a couple of percent overhead.

 **Patchbay.** A small S-expression DSL that runs at the broker, per message.
 You write rules of the shape `(on SUBJECT-FILTER BODY)` and the body gets evaluated when an incoming subject matches.
 The vocabulary borrows heavily from electronics: `squelch` to suppress duplicates, `deadband` to ignore small wobbles, `quantize` to snap to a grid, plus a family of O(1) windowed aggregates (`moving-avg`, `moving-max` and friends).
 Here's the canonical example from the readme:

 ```clojure
 (on "sensors.*"